The Bryn Mawr College Honor Code

 Whereas, this system depends for its success on continuing support from every member of the Association, from those attending classes at Bryn Mawr, and those visiting our community;

-Whereas, this demands that each student live with integrity and discretion in her/his own life and with respect and concern for others within the larger cooperative community; therefore be it
+Whereas, this demands that each student live with integrity and discretion in their own life and with respect and concern for others within the larger cooperative community; therefore be it

 We, the members of the Undergraduate College of Bryn Mawr, have come together in this community in order to create an environment in which each member is able to realize their full potential — a potential which is realized through intellectual and social growth.
 Such an environment is possible in a community that values respect and concern for individuals and with this respect and concern, a commitment to communication.
 We have founded our community on the honor and integrity of its members.
 We trust that each student will be guided by the values of this community.
 Such trust is essential to maintaining the reciprocity on which our community is based.

 We recognize that in our interactions with members of our community, problems and conflicts do arise.
-We have developed procedures by which such problems can be resolved — procedures which are based on the principles of self-governance and the need for communication.
-Basic to these procedures is a dialogue between the parties involved in the conflict.
-If such a dialogue does not result in the resolution of a problem, a student Honor Board will assist the parties in arriving at a resolution of the situation.
+We have developed procedures by which such problems can be resolved — procedures which are based on the conflict.
+If such a dialogue does not result in principles of self-governance and the need for the resolution of a problem, a student Honor communication.
+Basic to these procedures is Board will assist the parties in arriving at a dialogue between the parties involved in the resolution of the situation.

 I. THE HONOR BOARD